 - Protecting governmental benefits for persons with disabilities

 - Management of assets in the event the trust maker suffers a period of incapacity

 - Protecting assets from liabilities and claims of creditors

 - Protecting assets from having to be spent down on long-term care costs

 To learn more about Revocable Living Trusts, click here to read Attorney Maria C. Baler’s article, Five Reasons to Create a Revocable Living Trust as Part of your Estate Plan.

 To learn more about the duties of a Trustee, click here to read Attorney Suzanne R. Sayward’s article, Five Facts you Should Know about Serving as a Trustee.

-To schedule an appointment to discuss the advisability of creating a trust as part of your estate plan, contact Samuel, Sayward & Baler LLC by phone at 781/461-1020 or by email using our Contact form.
+To schedule an appointment with one of our attorneys experienced in the preparation of Wills and Trusts, to discuss the advisability of creating a Trust as part of your estate plan, contact Samuel, Sayward & Baler LLC by phone at 781/461-1020 or by email using our Contact form.